Subscribe to the Timescale Newsletter

 2. Continuous aggregates: Similar to materialized views without the downsides.
 Continuous aggregates in Timescale automatically update in the background, ensuring your pre-computed data is always up-to-date without manual intervention.

-3. Scalability: Timescale has demonstrated the ability to scale PostgreSQL up to 350TB with 10 billion daily record ingests (currently at petabyte scale), showcasing its potential for handling massive datasets.
+3. Scalability: Timescale has demonstrated the ability to scale PostgreSQL up to the petabyte scale, showcasing its potential for handling massive datasets.

 Conclusion